A7medAbdien/learning.net/Notes.md

 The pattern describes independent problem areas as bounded contexts, and emphasizes a common language to describe these problems.

 *Split the code based on the domain problem*

+---

+# Resiliency

+Resiliency is the ability to recover from transient failures.

+## Code-based resiliency

+uses Polly,

+### Retry policy

+The request is retried after a short wait if an error response is received.

+### Circuit Breaker policy

+A Circuit Breaker policy gives the target service a break after a repeated number of failures.

+## Infrastructure-based resiliency

+To implement infrastructure-based resiliency, you can use a **service mesh**.
+Aside from resiliency without changing code, a service mesh provides traffic management, policy, security, strong identity, and observability.

+Architecturally speaking, a service mesh is composed of two components: a control plane and a data plane.

+The control plane component has a number of components that support managing the service mesh.

+The data plane component consists of proxies that are transparently injected alongside each service—a pattern known as the Sidecar pattern.

+Some popular service mesh options for Kubernetes clusters include Linkerd, Istio, and Consul.